pk664/robo-advisor/README.md

 # robo-advisor

 A Python application that atuomates the process of providing clients with stock trading recommendations.
-The system provides recommendations as to whether or not the client should pruchase the given stocks or cryptocurrencies.
+The system provides three types of recommendations to the client: BUY, HOLD, or SELL.
+These recommendations are based on the following criteria.

 # Prerequisites